Black Foliage Dahlia: How to Grow Dahlia Black Forest Ruby

 This striking variety produces an abundance of double to semi-double flowers, creating a rich contrast against deep black leaves.

 Supported by sturdy, upright stems that won’t flop, Dahlia Black Forest Ruby maintains a tidy and polished appearance throughout the season.
-Its impressive disease resistance makes it both reliable and beautiful!
+Among black leaf dahlia varieties, its impressive disease resistance and non-stop blooms make it one of the most reliable choices for the garden.

-Black foliage dahlias like this one add a dramatic touch to flower beds, borders, and containers, making them a favorite for bold, eye-catching designs.
+Dahlias with dark foliage add a dramatic touch to flower beds, borders, and containers, making them a favorite for bold, eye-catching designs.

 Dahlia Black Forest Ruby is a 2025 All-America Selections winner, earning this recognition from the non-profit plant trialing organization for its outstanding garden performance.
-To learn more about their work, visit their website.
+To learn more about their work, visit the AAS website.

 Let’s take a closer look at how to grow this captivating black foliage dahlia and explore creative ways to incorporate its dark beauty into your landscape.